ublue-os/bazzite/README.md

 - [Ptyxis Terminal](https://gitlab.gnome.org/chergert/ptyxis) used as the default in all images.
 This terminal is specifically designed for the container workflow you'll use in Bazzite.
 If you wish to return to stock, run `ujust restore-original-terminal`
 - Automated `duperemove` service for reducing the disk space used by wine prefix contents.
 - Support for HDMI CEC via [libCEC](https://libcec.pulse-eight.com/).
-- [System76-Scheduler](https://github.com/pop-os/system76-scheduler) preinstalled, providing automatic process priority tweaks to your focused application and keeping CPU time for background processes to a minimum.
-- Customized System76-Scheduler config with additional rules.
 - Uses [Google's BBR TCP congestion control](https://github.com/google/bbr) by default.
 - [Input Remapper](https://github.com/sezanzeb/input-remapper) preinstalled and enabled. <sub><sup>(Available but default-disabled on the Deck variant, may be enabled with `ujust restore-input-remapper`)</sup></sub>
 - Bazzite Portal provides an easy way to install numerous applications and tweaks, including installing [LACT](https://github.com/ilya-zlobintsev/LACT) and [GreenWithEnvy](https://gitlab.com/leinardi/gwe).